awsdocs/amazon-textract-developer-guide/doc_source/API_AnalyzeDocument.md

 HTTP Status Code: 400

  ** BadDocumentException **
 Amazon Textract isn't able to read the document\.
-For more information on the document limits in Amazon Textract, see [Hard Limits in Amazon Textract](limits.md)\.
+For more information on the document limits in Amazon Textract, see [Quotas in Amazon Textract](limits.md)\.
 HTTP Status Code: 400

  ** DocumentTooLargeException **